altabering/altadata-python/docs/pages/list_your_subscription.rst

 List Subscription
 --------------------------

 You can get your subscription info with the code below.
+This function returns List of dict by default.

 .. code:: python